List of Space Launch System launches

 Configurations of the Space Launch System – Block 1 with the ICPS, Block 1B with the EUS, and Block 2 with upgraded boosters and larger payload fairing.

-As of January 2023, the Space Launch System (SLS) – a Shuttle-derived, super heavy-lift expendable launch vehicle – has conducted one successful launch, and a further four have been officially scheduled.
+As of April 2026, the Space Launch System (SLS) – a Shuttle-derived, super heavy-lift expendable launch vehicle – has conducted two successful launches, and a further three have been officially scheduled.
 All flights on the current launch manifest are for the Artemis program, a human spaceflight project aimed at establishing a permanent human presence on the Moon.
-The flights will launch from the vehicle's dedicated pad at Kennedy Space Center's Launch Complex 39B (LC-39B).
+The flights launch from the vehicle's dedicated pad at Kennedy Space Center's Launch Complex 39B (LC-39B).
 The first three flights use the Block 1 configuration with a modified Delta Cryogenic Second Stage known as the Interim Cryogenic Propulsion Stage (ICPS).
-The Block 1B configuration with the Exploration Upper Stage (EUS) will be used starting from the fourth flight.
+Originally, the Block 1B configuration with the Exploration Upper Stage (EUS) was planned to be used starting from the fourth flight, but the Centaur V will now be used instead for a standardized SLS configuration.